RGF-team/rgf/python-package/Readme.rst

 ::

-    cd rgf/include/rgf/build
+    cd rgf/python-package/include/rgf/build
     cmake ../ -G "Visual Studio 10 2010"
     cmake --build . --config Release

-If you are compiling on 64-bit machine then add ``Win64`` to the end of generator's name: ``Visual Studio 10 2010 Win64``.
+If you are compiling on 64-bit machine, then add ``Win64`` to the end of generator's name: ``Visual Studio 10 2010 Win64``.
 We tested following versions of Visual Studio:

 - Visual Studio 10 2010 [Win64]
 - Visual Studio 11 2012 [Win64]